-5. Invitation to Interview
+4. Invitation to Interview

-The School will shortlist applicants according to the relevance and applicability of their professional attributes and personal qualities to the role.
+The School will short list applicants according to the relevance and applicability of their professional attributes and personal qualities to the role.
 Short-listed applicants will then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
-Depending on the candidate's circumstances, the interview may be conducted in person or by Skype.

-All formal interviews will have a panel of at least two people chaired by the Principal, Bursar or another designated senior member of staff.
-At least one person on the appointment panel will have undertaken safer recruitment training.
+During the formal interviews at least one person on the appointment panel will have undertaken safer recruitment training.
+The Chair of Governors should chair the panel for the Headmaster's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.